The Grantham Grocer Fallacy

 essential to the Principle.

-A hundred years ago, in any village there would have been just one set of woodworking tools, owned by the carpenter, and one set of metalworking tools, belonging to the blacksmith.
+A hundred years ago, in any village there would have been just one set of woodworking tools, the village carpenter's, and one set of metalworking tools, the village blacksmith's.
 These tools would have been worked hard and inferior ones would have been quickly discarded and replaced by better.
 Apprentices learned from their masters the tools to buy, or not, and indeed tools gravitated towards a standard and optimised design.
 Craftsmen tend to have strong and accurate opinions on the quality of the tools of their trade.

-Today however, a high proportion of the population own tools for woodwork, metalwork and many other crafts.
+But today a high proportion of the population owns such tools.
 In fact we can consider "tools" in the widest sence to include things like cameras and food mixers.
-Mostly however these tools are little used; a look in any DIY store will show that it has far more floor space allotted to selling tools than to the materials they are meant to work on.
+However, most tools owned by amateurs are little used; DIY stores generally have more floor space allotted to selling tools than to the materials they are meant to work on.

 the number of tools sold to amateurs swamps the number sold to